roberto722/calimar-gan/README.md

 ```

 ## Contact
-If you have any question, please feel free to concat Roberto Scardigno (Email: r.scardigno.3@gmail.com)
+If you have any question, please feel free to contact Roberto Scardigno (Email: r.scardigno.3@gmail.com)